piazza-energy/curated-resource-list/software.md

 - [Systems Link](https://www.systems-link.com/) is owned by Inspired Energy (see below in the companies section) and is a full energy monitoring platform with support for tenants
 - [Toon](https://www.toon.eu/) dutch platform for residential, recently acquired by [Eneco](https://www.enecogroup.com/) a big energy company providing infrastructure with renewable and batteries.
 (Toon uses databricks / airflow / spark / aws for computation, [here](https://databricks.com/session/using-apache-spark-in-the-cloud-a-devops-perspective))
 - [Nuuka](https://www.nuukasolutions.com/product) is a Finnish software company that develops and provides Smart Building Management Software to commercial real estate owners.
+- [Grid edge](https://www.gridedge.co.uk/) is an energy analytics platform for commercial buildings.
+They want to change the way that people use energy by putting data-driven, intelligent control into the hands of commercial energy consumers.
+Has [raised 2.5M in Oct 19](https://www.bp.com/en/global/corporate/news-and-insights/press-releases/bp-expands-its-digital-energy-portfolio-by-investing-in-energy-management-platform-grid-edge.html) from BP Ventures
+- [Intelligent Communities Lifecycle (ICL)](https://www.iesve.com/icl) is a digital twin & simulation software to assess energy consumption and optimisation for aggregation of buildings in communities, developed by Integrated Environmental Solutions (IES)
+- [EC3](https://buildingtransparency.org/) is a free, industry-supported, construction-specific material search and planning tool that helps construction professionals quantify EC, find high-impact reductions, and guide procurement to reduce embodied carbon.

 ## Blockchains